 Figure 4: Measurements of air leakage rates in 21 Belgian buildings (Carrié et al, 1999)

 3.2 Head Loss

-Hydraulic equivalent is directly used to estimate the system pressure loss of rectangular ducts for ducts with the same hydraulic equivalent diameter.
-Despite the different cross-sectional shapes, they still have the same pressure loss along the way.
+The hydraulic equivalent is utilized to estimate the system pressure loss of rectangular ducts with the same hydraulic equivalent diameter.
+Despite their different cross-sectional shapes, they have the same pressure loss along the path.

-Obviously, in this case, the pressure loss of the rectangular duct is much larger than that of the circular duct, and as the aspect ratio of the duct increases, the pressure loss increases.
-This means that the power of the fan must be greater.
+Figure 5 compares the pressure loss of a circular duct (D = 0.5m, U = 5m/s, Σ = 0.15mm) and a rectangular duct with the same area and flow rate.
+It is evident that in this case, the pressure loss of the rectangular duct is much higher than that of the circular duct, and as the aspect ratio of the duct increases, the pressure loss increases.
+This implies that a larger fan power is required.

 Figure 5: Comparison of pressure loss between rectangular duct and circular duct with constant flow and flow velocity (flow = 1m³ / s, v = 5m / s)

-- The flow is too small, and the flow field cannot reach the state of complete turbulent state.
+- The flow is too small, and the flow field cannot reach the state of complete turbulence.

-- The cross section of the pipe is far from the circle, that is, the rectangle with a large length-width ratio.
+- The cross-section of the pipe is far from circular, i.e. the rectangle has a large length-width ratio.

 Figure 6: Comparison of pressure loss between smooth rectangular duct and circular duct with different length-width ratio

 3.3 Maintenance Costs